The South East London Dial-a-Ride service 49 (R849WGY) a Mercedes Sprinter

-312D minibus seen here in Well Hall Road, Eltham on 15 October 2001
+The South East London Dial-a-Ride service 49 (R849WGY) a Mercedes Sprinter 312D minibus seen here in Well Hall Road, Eltham on 15 October 2001

-Dial a ride is a door-to-door transport service for disabled people who live in one of the London Boroughs and must register as a user.
-South East London Dial-a-Ride is a registered charity, its aims are:- The provision of transport for people with disabilities in South East London.
 In 1974 London Transport introduced an experimental 'Dial-a-bus' service with the financial backing of the Greater London Council, between Golders Green Station and Hampstead Garden Suburb.
 This service was introduced to test the need for a 'personal' bus with passengers telephoning a central control point for a bus and being picked up and set down as near as possible to their front doors.
-Photographs John King. |

-North East London Dial-a-Ride vehicle seen here in Stratford Broadway,
+North East London Dial-a-Ride vehicle seen here in Stratford Broadway, on 3 November 2001.

-Photograph John King. |
+Photograph John King.

 If you would like further details please call the operations centre closest to you:-